 Physicians at the Kimmel Cancer Center use a computer to define prostate cancer cells mathematically under the microscope and identify the cancerous shapes at a much earlier stage of diagnosis, ensuring the best outcomes.
 This augments standard diagnostic tests including prostate specific antigen (PSA) measured in the blood, the Gleason score (a scale used to describe the aggressiveness of the tumor cell) and physical examination by a urologist.
 Scientists at Johns Hopkins are studying the relevance of various forms of PSA and have tracked the effectiveness of PSA velocity (the rate of change in PSA) in determining prostate cancer development.
 The well-known Partin Tables were created by current Brady Urological Institute director Alan Partin and Patrick Walsh using PSA levels, Gleason scores and estimated clinical stage to determine the stage of cancer and best treatment options.
 Most recently, researchers at Johns Hopkins and The Brady Urological Institute have identified three risk factors and developed a simple reference tool that doctors can use to determine who is at high risk of death after prostate cancer recurrence following surgery.
 The new tool, a set of tables that assess a combination of blood tests, the surgical pathology results, and time following surgery can be used to tell which men with recurring cancer after surgery are most likely to die from their renewed disease and would benefit from further treatment.

 Two recent studies in the New England Journal of Medicine regarding the effectiveness of PSA in decreasing prostate cancer deaths had contradictory findings.
-Johns Hopkins urologist and leading PSA expert H. Ballentine Carter explains the studies and what the findings mean.

 Environmental Factors Influencing Prostate Cancer